Running a fashion business can be overwhelming.

-There’s a lot to do, a lot to figure out.
+There’s a lot to do, a lot to figure out, a lot to manage, a lot to balance.
 Overall, it’s just . . . a lot.

 I understand the feeling.